 STEP 1: Proof yeast

-- 1 cup milk
+- 1 cup milk – measure into a small pyrex measuring cup

-- 1-1/4 tsp yeast
+- 1-1/4 tsp yeast – measure out into a small bowl.

-- Add yeast and mix
+- Add the rest of the milk and mix

 STEP 2: Hydrate flour